On properties and numerical computation of critical points of eigencurves of bivariate matrix pencils: Introduction

 \begin{definition} Let $(\lambda_0,\mu_0)\in\CC^2$ be such that $\mu_0$ is a simple eigenvalue of a regular GEP $(A+\lambda_0 B)+\mu C)x=0$ and let $\mu(\lambda)$ be an analytic function in a neighbourhood of $\lambda_0$ such that $\det(A+\lambda B +\mu(\lambda)C)=0$ and $\mu(\lambda_0)=\mu_0$.
 We say that $(\lambda_0,\mu_0)$ is a \emph{ZGV (zero-ground-velocity) point} of the bivariate pencil $A+\lambda B+\mu C$ if $\mu'(\lambda_0)=0$. \end{definition}

-The expression ZGV point comes from the study of waves in optics and acoustics, where the angular frequency $\omega$ of a guided wave is related to the wavenumber $k$ via a dispersion relation $\omega(k)$.
+The expression ZGV point comes from the study of waves in elastodynamics, where the angular frequency $\omega$ of a guided wave is related to the wavenumber $k$ via a dispersion relation $\omega(k)$.
 Of special interest are zero-group-velocity (ZGV) points $(k_*,\omega_*)$ on the dispersion curves, where the group velocity $c_g=\frac{\partial \omega}{\partial k}$ of a wave vanishes whereas the wave number $k_*$ remains finite, see, e.g., \cite{prada_local_2008}.

+The main objective of this work is to clarify the algebraic structure underlying the ZGV points and design numerical methods that can compute all such points.
+The key for this will be the characterization of the ZGV points as eigenvalues of an associated singular two-parameter eigenvalue problem.

 The rest of this work is structured as follows.
 In Section~\ref{sec:main_prop} we discuss the properties of ZGV points, introduce 2D points, and show that each ZGV point $(\lambda_0,\mu_0)$ is also a 2D point with $\lambda_0$ being a multiple eigenvalue of the GEP \eqref{eq:gep_lambda}.
 In Section~\ref{sec:aux} we review two-parameter eigenvalue problems (2EPs) and singular GEPs, both will be essential tools in later sections.
 Section~\ref{sec:relation_2EP} contains our main result that 2D points are eigenvalues of a singular 2EP, which we exploit to derive a numerical method for computing all 2D and ZGV points.
 In Subsection~\ref{sec:proj_reg_2EP} we show that the related singular 2EP can be solved more efficiently by projecting it into a nonsingular 2EP and applying the numerical method from \cite{HMP_SingGep2}.
 In Section~\ref{sec:Gauss_Newton} we provide a Gauss--Newton-type method that computes a 2D point from a good initial approximation and prove its quadratic convergence in the generic case.
 Approximate solutions for 2D points can be obtained by the method of fixed relative distance \cite{Elias_DoubleEig} that is presented in Section~\ref{sec:elias}.
 Finally, Section~\ref{sec:applications} explores several applications of 2D and ZGV points, illustrated with numerical examples.